Nick Hodgson (swimmer)

 Nick Hodgson (born 26 November 1964) is a British swimmer.

 Swimming career

 Hodgson competed at the 1984 Summer Olympics and the 1988 Summer Olympics.
 He represented England in the 200 metres butterfly, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
-Four years later she represented England and won a bronze medal in the 200 metres butterfly, at the 1986 Commonwealth Games in Edinburgh, Scotland.
+Four years later he represented England and won a bronze medal in the 200 metres butterfly, at the 1986 Commonwealth Games in Edinburgh, Scotland.
 He also won the ASA National Championship title in the 200 metres butterfly in 1985 and 1986.